 NoveltyThis means that your invention must not have been made public – not even by yourself – before the date of the application.

 Inventive stepThis means that your product or process must be an inventive solution.
-It cannot be a solution that would be obvious to a manufacturer.
+It cannot be a solution that would be obvious to a skilled professional.
 Take the example of a different attachment method.
 Instead of welding the tubes of a swing together, they might be screwed together.
 This may well be a new method of making swings.
 But for someone involved in making them, it is too obvious a solution to be called an inventive step.

 Industrial applicabilityThis criterion implies that it must be possible to actually manufacture the new invention.
 In other words, you can apply for a patent on a new kind of playing card that is easier to hold than existing cards.
 But you can’t obtain a patent for an idea for a new card game.